 This links to the above way that website design can impact on SEO.

 Anything that makes the site slow to load or fiddly to navigate, is affecting your digital performance.

 Think about it.
 If your website visitors are having to search hard to find what they need, having to complete multiple ‘clicks’, or wading through several steps to complete transactions, they will simply get cheesed off and go!

 Google algorithms will similarly penalise websites built on poor navigation principles.

 Also, if your website design doesn’t work well on mobile phones, your SEO suffers, as does your ability to interact with a large portion of your customers!

 Website design is science, not art

 Some of the ‘best’ website designers put the artistic process high on their agenda, and work hard to create something that their client – and target markets – will find aesthetically pleasing.
 That is not where the emphasis should be.

-Factory Pattern believes websites should work hard to attract visitors, provide powerful User Experience (UX) and put high lead conversion as the goal.
-Not that we don’t design fabulous looking websites of course!
+Factory Pattern believes websites should work hard to attract visitors, provide a powerful User Experience (UX) and put high lead conversion as the goal.
+Not that we don’t design fabulous-looking websites of course!
 We just marry that to websites that perform brilliantly too.